gituser-rk/orno-modbus-mqtt/README.md

 # executing:
 ./modbus-mqtt.py
 ```
-recommended is creating an systemd service to make it running in the backround
+I've created a systemd service to make it running in the backround